This page contains a list of features, changes, known issues and known limitations of the Nerve releases.

 - Reverting the Management System to 2.2.X is not possible due to breaking changes in version 2.3.0.

 - The CODESYS runtime would not have a decrypted license applied after an RTVM reboot.

-- Nerve Data Services: The Analytics SDK cannot be used in this version.
+- Nerve Data Services: The Nerve Data Services SDK cannot be used in this version.

 - Nerve Data Services: Large amounts of data (e.g. 64 variables with 10 million rows) cause Grafana to become unavailable and data is not displayed correctly, causing constantly high CPU usage of the Nerve Device.
 This is due to an issue in Grafana.

 - Nerve Data Services: The Gateway OPC UA Client does not handle arrays with more than two dimensions correctly.